CMBSciPol/jax-grid-search/README.md

     jax.vmap(solve_one)(jnp.arange(10))

 ```

+**Distributed Execution:**
+- Ensure the number of parameter combinations is reasonable for the number of processes
+- Use `jax.distributed.initialize()` before creating the grid search
+- Check that all processes can access the same result directory

-### 3. Optimizing Likelihood parameters and models
+### 4. Optimizing Likelihood parameters and models

 You can use the continuous optimization to optimize the parameters of a model that is defined in a function.
 For performance purposes, you need to make sure that the discrete parameters that can control the likelihood model can be jitted (using `lax.cond` for example or other lax control flow functions).

 ## Citation